.png)

 BIOGRAPHY

 Colombian-American singer Catalina Cuervo, known internationally as the "Fiery Soprano” and named one of the “Five Most Outstanding Colombian Sopranos in the World,” is a versatile performing artist making her mark in a variety of exciting repertoire.
 The South Florida Classical Review has praised her as a “powerhouse,” “tour de force,” and a “larger than life” singer who “commands the stage with her impressive soprano voice and range.”
-Last season included her role début as Elisetta in Il matrimonio segreto with Florida Grand Opera, Micaëla in Carmenin her return to Anchorage Opera, a début with Fort Worth Opera to star in two concerts which she has curated: Noches de Latinidad: El fuego de una mujer and Noches de Zarzuela, her celebrated Maria in Maria de Buenos Aires with Opera San Antonio, a début with Opera Naples for her much-acclaimed Frida, and an opera gala with the South Florida Symphony.
-The 2023-2024 season includes Mahler’s 4th Symphony with the New Mexico Philharmonic, Beethoven’s 9th Symphony with the South Florida Symphony, a return to her celebrated Maria de Buenos Aireswith Florentine Opera, and her début with Fargo-Moorhead Opera. [read more...]
+She recently made her role débuts as Elisetta in Il matrimonio segreto with Florida Grand Opera and Micaëla in Carmen in her return to Anchorage Opera.
+Additionally she made her début with Fort Worth Opera in two concerts which she curated: Noches de Latinidad: El fuego de una mujer and Noches de Zarzuela, brought her celebrated Maria in Maria de Buenos Aires to Opera San Antonio, made her début with Opera Naples with her much-acclaimed Frida, and an sang an opera gala with the South Florida Symphony.
+Catalina will join the Cincinnati Symphony Orchestra for Manuel de Falla’s Three Cornered Hat.

 CRITICAL ACCLAIM